You can take a dose of aspirin every 4-6 hours if needed, but do not take more than 4 g in any 24-hour period.

 Further reading and references

-Manufacturer's PIL, Aspirin Tablets 300 mg; Activis UK Ltd, a subsidiary of Accord Healthcare Ltd, The electronic Medicines Compendium.
-Dated June 2013.
+Manufacturer's PIL, Aspirin Tablets 300 mg (P); Accord-UK Ltd, The electronic Medicines Compendium.
+Dated December 2019.